csaye/widget-wall/README.md

 - Weather: displays weather data of given city
 - Sunrise/Sunset: displays sunrise and sunset time of given city
 - Words: allows lookup of words relating to given word
+- Random Word: generates a random word and its definition(s)

 ## Available Scripts